Concepts

 Core distinction

-Cognitive Data Structures are not ordinary software data structures.
+Cognitive Data Structures are not ordinary software data structures or simple JSON blobs.
 Ordinary software data structures organize computational values.
-Cognitive Data Structures preserve semantic relationships, resolution changes, interpretive context, and transformation boundaries.
+Cognitive Data Structures preserve semantic relationships, resolution changes, interpretive context, and transformation boundaries without creating software implementation commitments.

 Structural role